wgsl-analyzer/wgsl-analyzer/docs/book/src/other_editors.md

 ### LanguageClient-neovim

-1. Install LanguageClient-neovim by following the instructions [here](https://github.com/autozimu/LanguageClient-neovim)
+1. Install LanguageClient-neovim by following the [instructions](https://github.com/autozimu/LanguageClient-neovim)
     - The GitHub project wiki has extra tips on configuration

 2. Configure by adding this to your Vim/Neovim config file (replacing the existing WGSL-specific line if it exists):